B1 · IntermediateEnglish

 • "Let's try another restaurant."

-We are talking about one more or a different one.
+We use another when we mean one more or a different one.

 Structure: